rakibul-hasan212/flutter-ui-showcase/lib/SimpleResultSheet/README.md

 ## 📸 Screenshots

-> 📷 Add result UI screenshots here for better presentation in later
+> 📷 Screenshots are available in `assets/images/outputs/ResultSheet`

 ---